RedisLabs/redislabs-docs/content/modules/redistimeseries/redistimeseries-quickstart.md

 The `LABELS` parameter allows you to label time series keys with metadata that can be filtered.

-Create a Time Series with the key name `humidity:1:20` to represent the humidity at sensor 1 and area 20.
+Create a time series with the key name `humidity:1:20` to represent the humidity at sensor 1 and area 20.

 ```sh
 127.0.0.1:12543> TS.CREATE humidity:1:20 LABELS sensor_id 1 area_id 20 data_type "humidity"
 "OK"
 ```

-Create `temperature` and `humidity` Time Series keys for other temperature and humidity sensors in a different area.
+Create `temperature` and `humidity` time series keys for other temperature and humidity sensors in a different area.

 ```sh
 127.0.0.1:12543> TS.CREATE humidity:2:24 LABELS sensor_id 2 area_id 24 data_type "humidity"